 Charleville-Mézières has markets on Tuesdays, Thursdays and Saturdays where you can buy some great local produce and has all the general shops that you would expect.
-Some local specialities to try on your visit include the dindon rouge des Ardennes turkey, boudin blanc de Rethel - a white sausage made of pork meat mixed with egg, bread, cream and herbs, the air-dried Ardennes ham and for those with a sweet tooth there is the recette de carolo, a dessert of meringues with praline cream.
+Some local specialities to try on your visit include the dindon rouge des Ardennes turkey, boudin blanc de Rethel - a white sausage made of pork meat mixed with egg, bread, cream and herbs, the air-dried Ardennes ham and for those with a sweet tooth there is Le Carolo, a dessert of meringues with praline cream.
 Wash down your meal with some local Ardennes beer.

 Sail & stay with us to save time and money!
 Pack your car with everything you need - even the family pet, and enjoy the fun of travelling on board.

 GITES AND COTTAGES IN FRANCE

 Getting to France

 Get closer to your holiday in France with a choice of routes sailing to Roscoff, St Malo, Cherbourg, Caen and Le Havre